 Admission and Selection Criteria

-An Application for Admission to the Practical Nursing Program will be used to determine acceptance to the Practical Nursing program.
-Students not selected to the program may reapply for the next year by attending another Allied Health Information session.
+A Health Sciences Admissions Application will be used to determine acceptance into the Practical Nursing program.
+Students not selected to the program may reapply for the next year by contacting the Health Sciences Admissions Coordinator.
 All applications for admission must be updated annually.

-Students interested in nursing should consider attending both Practical Nursing and Associate Degree Nursing Allied Health Information sessions for a more comprehensive view of nursing.
-Students should apply to both programs in the event that their first choice is not available.
+Students interested in nursing should consider applying to both Practical Nursing and Associate Degree Nursing in the event that their first choice is not available.

 CCC has established admissions and selection procedures to ensure students are admitted and selected in a consistent and equitable manner.
 The Application for Admission to the Practical Nursing Program provides students with a checklist assisting in identifying program eligibility requirements, while outlining the admissions/selection process.
 Completion of these requirements will not guarantee admission to the program.

 Admissions criteria must be completed prior to program deadline.
 The deadline for applying for a Health Sciences program is January 25.

 - Application to the College and NC Registry

 - Health Sciences Application to the respective program